guillermooo/sublime-undocs/source/reference/completions.rst

 Completions are JSON files
 with the ``.sublime-completions`` extension.
-Entries in completions files can contain either snippets-like strings or plain text.
+Entries in completions files can contain either snippet-like strings or plain text.

 Example